Disentangling Structure and Style: Political Bias Detection in News by Inducing Document Hierarchy: Structural Analysis

 \subsubsection{Cluster 3 - Interpretive News}

 Cluster 3 is distinguished by main sentences that are typically located in the first and third quarters of the article, with the latter sentences often reflecting the reporter's interpretation of the event \citep{van1985structures}.
 This type of reporting aligns with the trend toward \textit{Interpretive news}, which seeks to uncover the meaning of news beyond the facts and statements of sources \citep{narrative, patterson1994out, salgado2012interpretive}.
 As a result, interpretive news tends to be longer than straight news and often includes analysis and commentary alongside the reporting of events \citep{barnhurst1997american}.
 Our findings are consistent with the observations made by \citet{chen-etal-2020-analyzing}, who found that any political bias in news stories, if present, tends to appear in the later part of the article.
-The sample articles for cluster 3 can be found in Appendix~\ref{ap:sample_cluster_3}.